 - Non-essential volunteer services.

 - Non-essential visits by SCC staff / central office staff / service providers.

 Residential care admissions

 Urgent admissions at our residential care sites will continue, however, restrictions are in place.
-SCC has special requirements around new admissions from hospitals, and new admissions from other locations will be required to isolate for 14 days when they first arrive at the facility.
+SCC has special requirements around the screening, and if necessary, COVID-19 testing of any new admissions from hospitals.
 These restrictions have been put in place to protect all current residents and minimise the risk of COVID-19 being introduced to any of our residential facilities.

 Southern Plus Home Care Services

-Southern Plus Home Care Services have also implemented several strategies (in addition to the above) to mitigate the risk associated with COVID-19.
+Southern Plus have also implemented several strategies (in addition to the above) to mitigate the risk associated with COVID-19 when providing home care services to clients.
 These include: